GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

 ![](01-Complete-script_files/figure-markdown_github/fig.he5-1.png)

-## 5. Discussion
+## 4. Discussion

-The present study has expanded a previous dataset ([Bustos-Pérez and Baena, 2021](#ref-bustos-perez_predicting_2021)) with bigger and heavier flakes and applied three common Machine and Deep Learning regression algorithms (Multiple Linear Regression, ANN and Random Forest) to determine log10 of flake mass based on previously selected variables ([Bustos-Pérez and Baena, 2021](#ref-bustos-perez_predicting_2021)).
+The present study has expanded a previous dataset ([Bustos-Pérez and Baena, 2021](#ref-bustos-perez_predicting_2021)) with bigger and heavier flakes and applied three common machine and deep learning regression algorithms (multiple linear regression, ANN, and random forest) to determine log10 of flake mass based on previously selected variables ([Bustos-Pérez and Baena, 2021](#ref-bustos-perez_predicting_2021)).
 Additionally, predicted results and true values have been transformed back to the linear scale to explore further relations.
-ANN and Multiple Linear regression present similar *r*<sup>2</sup> values (0.78 in both cases), performance metrics and residual distributions in the logarithmic scale.
-Comparatively, Random Forest performed poorly with a lower *r*<sup>2</sup> (0.72), worst performance metrics and clearly biased distributions of residuals.
-Transformation of predicted and true values back to the linear scale slightly reinforced ANN and Multiple Linear Regression increasing their *r*<sup>2</sup> values (0.8 and 0.81 respectively) while decreasing the Random Forest *r*<sup>2</sup> (0.66).
-Results from residual analysis and distribution, performance metrics and regression plots indicate that Multiple Linear Regression is the model that best generalizes to the linear scale when collinear variables are included.
+ANN and multiple linear regression present similar *r*<sup>2</sup> values (0.78 in both cases), performance metrics, and residual distributions in the logarithmic scale.
+Comparatively, random forest performed poorly with a lower *r*<sup>2</sup> (0.72), worse performance metrics, and clearly biased distributions of residuals.
+Transformation of predicted and true values back to the linear scale slightly reinforced an increase in ANN’s and multiple linear regression’s *r*<sup>2</sup> values (0.8 and 0.81 respectively), while generating a decrease in the random forest *r*<sup>2</sup> (0.66).
+Results from residuals analysis and distribution, performance metrics, and regression plots indicate that multiple linear regression is the model that best generalizes to the linear scale when collinear variables are included.

-Results from removing collinear variables allowed to evaluate predictor importance on model performance and reliability of predictions.
-Results from variance inflation factor and comparing residual distribution indicate that no statistical difference exists between predictions which include collinear variables, and predictions without collinear variables.
-This indicates that predictions from models including collinear variables are as reliable as the ones which do not include collinear variables.
-However, when collinear variables are excluded from model training, ANN generalizes slightly better to the linear scale than Multiple Linear Regression.
+Results obtained by removing collinear variables allowed for the evaluation of predictor impact on model performance and reliability of predictions.
+Results from variance inflation factor analysis and comparison of residuals distribution indicate that no statistical difference exists between predictions that include collinear variables and predictions that exclude them.
+This indicates that predictions from models including collinear variables are as reliable as the ones that do not include collinear variables.
+However, when collinear variables are excluded from model training, ANN generalizes slightly better to the linear scale than multiple linear regression.

-Removing collinear variables also allowed to better evaluate variable importance for each model.
-In all cases, measures of thickness (average thickness in the case of Random Forest and log10 of maximum thickness in the case of ANN and Multiple Linear regression) were considered of maximum importance to predict log10 of flake weight.
-After measures of thickness, the order of importance of the variables is the same for ANN and Multiple Linear Regression, although their relative values differ.
+Removing collinear variables also allowed for a better evaluation of variable importance for each model.
+In all cases, measures of thickness (average thickness in the case of random forest and log10 of maximum thickness in the case of ANN and multiple linear regression) are considered of maximum importance for predicting log10 of flake weight.
-These variables and their order are: relative amount of cortex, number of scars and log10 of platform size.
-However, for these variables, importance values are much lower in the case of Multiple Linear Regression, suggesting that ANN is diversifying the importance of predictors while Multiple Linear Regression relies more on log10 of maximum thickness.
-Random Forest (the model with worst performance metrics) considered mean thickness as the key feature for determining log10 of flake mass, followed by log10 of platform surface.
-Amount of cortex and number of scars were considered as variables of minor importance and EPA was given no importance at all by the Random Forest.
+After measures of thickness, the order of importance of the variables is the same for ANN and multiple linear regression, although their relative values differ.
+These variables and their order are: relative amount of cortex, number of scars, and log10 of platform size.
+However, for these variables, importance values are much lower in the case of multiple linear regression, suggesting that ANN is diversifying the importance of predictors, while multiple linear regression relies more on log10 of maximum thickness.
+Random forest (the model with the worst performance metrics) considered mean thickness as the key feature for determining log10 of flake mass, followed by log10 of platform surface.
+Amount of cortex and number of scars were considered as variables of minor importance, and EPA was given no importance at all by random forest.
+ANN is the only model to assign a value of relative importance to EPA (although being the least important variable for that model), while multiple linear regression accords it a 0 value of importance, although it is considered statistically significant in the model coefficients.
-ANN is the only model to give a value of relative importance to EPA (although being the less important variable for that model), while Multiple Linear Regression gives a 0 value of importance, but it is considered statistically significant in the model coefficients.
-These results indicate that although EPA might be a significant predictor, its importance on predicting log10 of flake mass is minimized when compared with other predictors.
+These results indicate that although EPA might be a significant predictor, its importance for predicting log10 of flake mass is minimal when compared with other predictors.

 Results from the present study show significant differences in residual distribution according to flake termination when determining flake weight.
-This suggest that flake termination plays a significant role when predicting original weight.
-Although not included as predictor in the present study, further research might benefit from coding termination type (as feather or other) to determine original flake weight.
+This suggests that flake termination plays a significant role when predicting original weight.
+Although not included as a predictor in the present study, further research might benefit from coding termination type (as “feather” or “other”) to determine original flake weight.

 Several works have addressed the estimation of flake mass from remaining